ajezpeleta/pc-parts-ph/README.md

 # pc-parts-ph
-A Bot that scrapes product information of PC parts being sold in the Philippines.
+A python bot that scrapes product information of PC parts being sold in the Philippines.

 ### Websites currently scraping from:
 - https://dynaquestpc.com/